 We promote BioBase as an automated “easy-button” solution for creating aquatic maps, but unfortunately, mobile acoustic data collection is not something you can push a button and forget about and expect perfect results.
 Like using most other sophisticated instrumentation, users need to monitor that the instruments are performing as expected and sometimes make adjustments if they aren’t.

 As such, we often stress the importance of monitoring your sonar and GPS display while logging sonar making sure you get a clear view of bottom with a continuous digital depth reading (Figure 1).
 If you can’t see a digital depth reading on your screen, add it (here’s how).
+And, add a depth line to your Sonar Screen in the Sonar View menu.
 If you’re a first timer not familiar with sonar of “fish finders” you should spend some time familiarizing yourself visually interpreting a sonar display prior to mapping “for real.”

 Mapping Extremely Shallow Water: Tricks for a Tricky Environment